-2.9 The Integrated Technical Co-operation Programme (ITCP) is crucial for assisting developing countries to implement IMO instruments for safer and more secure shipping, enhanced environmental protection and facilitation of international maritime traffic.
+The Integrated Technical Co-operation Programme (ITCP) is crucial for assisting 2.10 developing countries to implement IMO instruments for safer and more secure shipping, enhanced environmental protection and facilitation of international maritime traffic.
 In addition, the ITCP makes a contribution to assisting developing countries to achieve relevant Millennium Development Goals (MDGs).
-The importance of the ITCP increases further with amendments to existing and the development of new instruments by IMO, in which the particular needs of, and impact on, small island developing States and least developed countries should be taken into account.
-There are concerns about IMO's capacity to meet the historical and growing needs of developing countries for technical assistance and, in particular, about the long-term financial sustainability of the ITCP.
+By doing both, the ITCP contributes actively, in accordance with resolution A.901(21), towards the economic, social and environmental dimensions of sustainable development and, accordingly, pursuing the objectives of, and ensuring appropriate follow-up to, relevant United Nations conferences - from UNCED 1992 to UNCSD 2012 - is also a primary focus of the ITCP.
+The importance of the ITCP thus increases further with amendments to existing and the development of new instruments by IMO, in which the particular needs of, and impact on, small island developing States and least developed countries should be taken into account.
+The Organization therefore needs to maintain and strengthen its capacity to meet the historical and growing needs of developing countries for technical assistance, in particular by working towards the long-term financial sustainability, efficiency and effectiveness of the ITCP.

-The challenge for IMO is to ensure an equitable and sustainable means of funding for the ITCP and to improve its delivery and effectiveness.
+The challenge for IMO is to ensure an equitable and sustainable means of funding for the ITCP, and to improve its delivery, efficiency and effectiveness.